 The focus of this course will be on the pathophysiology of disease in different organ systems.
-This course will also include basic pharmacology as well as building on the anatomy and physiology discussed in Medical Terminology.
+This course will also include basic pharmacology as well as building on the anatomy and physiology discussed in Medical preparing students for advanced roles in the welding industry.
+Prerequisite: MEF 101.

+Terminology.
 Topics covered will include cells and cellular metabolism, study of disease, inflammation and tissue repair, the respiratory (ventilation) system, the circulatory system (perfusion), nutrition and the digestive system and the elimination systems, as well as some of the medications and treatments associated with these systems.
 Prerequisites: MET 111.